Plymouth City Museum and Art Gallery

 Looking for inspirational local people that have become national heroes?
-Look no further.
+Here are just a few examples.

-Charles Eastlake (1793–1865), painter, scholar and arts administrator, was born in Plympton and went on to become President of the Royal Academy and the first Director of the National Gallery, London.
+Charles Eastlake (1793 to 1865), painter, scholar and arts administrator, was born in Plympton and went on to become President of the Royal Academy and the first Director of the National Gallery, London.

 Joshua Reynolds was born in the town of Plympton (now a suburb of the city of Plymouth), on 16 July 1723.
 He was the youngest of seven sons born to the Reverend Samuel Reynolds, a local Grammar School master, and his wife Theophilia.
 He went on to become one of the 18th century's most well-known portrait painters and the founding President of the Royal Academy.